Pari-Mutuel Betting Guide: Learn How to Bet on Horse Racing Like a Pro

 Another major difference between fixed odds and pari-mutuel betting is the fluctuation of odds.
 Fixed odds are exactly as they sound — they don’t move one way or the other once you lock in your bet.

-For pari-mutuel betting, the odds can change drastically as post time approaches for any given horse race, especially if pool sizes are small.
-The smaller a pool, the smaller a bet or series of bets would have to be to manipulate the odds in a significant way.
+For pari-mutuel betting, odds can change drastically as post time approaches for any given race, especially if pool sizes are small.
+The smaller a pool, the smaller a bet or series of bets would have to be to manipulate the odds in a noticeable way.

 Horseplayers never know for sure the odds they will receive on their selection until the start of a race.
 It is not uncommon to see win odds increase or decrease by multiple points inside the final two minutes of betting.
 This can work to the advantage or disadvantage of a pari-mutuel bettor, depending on who they wagered on.